-Happy TGP everyone!
-If any of you happened to read the Monday update/menu yesterday, you will know that we spent this last weekend working around the acre.
-We were able to check a lot of things off the to-do list – yeah!
+Happy Tuesday everyone!
+How did you spend your weekend?
+We spent it working around our little acre and were able to check a lot of things off the to-do list – yeah!

-Thanks to Shannan’s lesson from the last TGP, the blueberries were given a topping of peat moss before being freshly mulched with straw.
+Thanks to an AOC reader suggestion, the blueberries were given a topping of peat moss before being freshly mulched with straw.

 Monday, the rains came back, of course.